 The Node Pole is at the same latitude as Fairbanks, Alaska, USA, and is the coldest region in Sweden.
 The climate enables fresh air cooling all year round.
 Read more about how nature’s combined forces can enable cost savings and more efficient cooling operations.

 When Facebook chose Luleå for establishing its first data centre outside the United States, it paved the way for a whole new industry in Norrbotten – or The Node Pole, as the region is known by the data centre industry.
-We met Andy Long, CEO, and Paul Mo...
+We met Andy Long and Paul Morrison of...

 Facebook chose Luleå for their first European data centre - After a rigorous review process of sites across Europe, we concluded that Luleå offered the best package of resources – including a suitable climate for environmental cooling, clean pow...